MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 Yt= Yt – Yt-1
 Yt=Value with time

+Stationary time series is when the mean and variance are constant over time.
+It is easier to predict when the series is stationary.

+Differencing is a method of transforming a non-stationary time series into a stationary one.
+This is an important step in preparing data to be used in an ARIMA model.

+The first differencing value is the difference between the current time period and the previous time period.
+If these values fail to revolve around a constant mean and variance then we find the second differencing using the values of the first differencing.
+We repeat this until we get a stationary series

 ##### Transformation: This includes three different methods they are Power Transform, Square Root, and Log Transfer., most commonly used one is Log Transfer.

 If the time series is not stationary, we have to make it stationary and then proceed with modelling.
 Rolling statistics is help us in making time series stationary. so basically rolling statistics calculates moving average.
 To calculate the moving average we need to define the window size which is basically how much past values to be considered.